 Our goal for outreach is to make art accessible to our local community, including those who have been identified as underserved.
-The Art Association’s outreach and education program, Creating Hand-in-Hand, has been providing opportunities for art enthusiasts ages one to 101 for more than 20 years.
+The Art Association’s outreach and education program, Creating Hand-in-Hand, has been providing opportunities for art enthusiasts for more than 20 years.
 We recognize the benefits of incorporating art into everyday life.

 Art encourages self-exploration, creative problem solving, and has many therapeutic benefits.
 Through collaborations with other organizations in the community, we are able to bring art to populations that may not have access otherwise.
 We want to share our love of art with everyone who is interested.